What’s Wrong With Fast Fashion?

-This creates an incentive for people to buy more clothes to keep up with the trends.
+This creates an incentive for people to buy more clothes to keep up with the latest trends.

-Because people know that the next trend is right around the corner and their clothes will soon fall out of fashion, they lack an incentive to take care of them.
+They know the next trend is right around the corner and their clothes will soo fall out of fashion.
 This means they dispose of them faster.